abilian/nua/apps/sample-apps/flask_mariadb_docker_wheel/README.md

 This example to test
 - a flask basic app
 - using the mariadb connector and Nua runtime
-- declrare requirement of mariadb connector vie 'meta-packages' in config
+- declare requirement of mariadb connector vie 'meta-packages' in config
-- declrare requirement of creation of document-root via config
+- declare requirement of creation of document-root via config
 - connection to a mariadb DB running on an official docker image of Mariadb

 Warning: